The Best Jogging Strollers of 2020

 Read review: Thule Chariot Cross 2 with Jog Kit

 Hamax Outback with Jogger Kit

-The Hamax Outback is a versatile bike trailer with much in common with the Thule Chariot Cross 2.
-However, the Hamax comes with a much cheaper price and only a few fewer features.
+The Hamax Outback with Jogger Kit is a versatile bike trailer with much in common with the Thule Chariot Cross 2.
+However, the Hamax comes with a much lower price and only a few fewer features.
 The Hamax offers impressive run-ability for such a heavy stroller and is easy to tilt to turn despite the wider footprint.
 We like the ample storage and passenger stow pockets that little ones can reach even when buckled.

-The Hamax lacks the ski/sledding accessory you can find on the Thule, and it is a lot of stroller to manage both when pushing and trying to stash in your car.
+The Hamax lacks the ski/sledding accessory you can find on the Thule, and it is a lot of stroller to manage when pushing and trying to stash in your car.
 The Hamax is expensive, even if it is less expensive than the similar Thule.
-So, if you don't plan to use it while biking, then it may not be a good choice for your family.
-However, if you enjoy multiple outdoor activities and want to ensure your baby can come along for the ride, then the Hamax is one to consider if you want to save some money over the higher ranking Thule Chariot Cross 2.
+So, if you don't plan to use it while biking, then it may not be the right choice for your family.
+However, if you enjoy outdoor activities, and want to ensure your baby can join in the fun, then the Hamax is one to consider to save money over the Thule Chariot Cross 2.

 Read review: Hamax Outback with Jogger Kit

 The Bumbleride Speed is our favorite from this brand so far.
 While it didn't manage to win an award, it did perform well compared to the competition with better than average scores in each metric, including run-ability and ease of use.
 We like the convenience features of this stroller and how easy it is to push and turn.
 It is a nice looking option that is relatively lightweight and compact when folded.
 This model comes with a cool two-mode locking front wheel for versatile running options with one setting that allows for a 30-degree rotation our professional running liked.